mustafakaba/mustafakaba.github.io/_pages/about.md

   <li><strong>Behavioral Economics:</strong> I study the role of beliefs, social norms, and complexity in decision-making.</li>
 </ul>

-<span style="color:Black; font-size: 14px"> My research agenda specifically regarding the role of complexity in decision-making has recently been granted funding by the EU Horizon <b>Marie Skłodowska-Curie Actions PF Grant</b> and the <b>International Fellowship for Early Stage Researchers Program</b> of the Scientific and Technological Research Council of Türkiye (TÜBİTAK). </span>
+<span style="color:Black; font-size: 14px"> My research agenda specifically regarding the role of complexity in decision-making has recently been granted funding by the *EU Horizon Marie Skłodowska-Curie Actions PF Grant* and the *International Fellowship for Early Stage Researchers Program* of the Scientific and Technological Research Council of Türkiye (*TÜBİTAK*). </span>

-<span style="color:Black; font-size: 14px"> <b>Call for Applications:</b> I am seeking a PhD student to collaborate on this funded project regarding complexity in decision-making.
-Interested candidates are encouraged to contact me at mkaba@ku.edu.tr. </span>

 <span style="color:Black; font-size: 14px"> Click here for my [CV](https://mustafakaba.github.io/files/CV_Kaba.pdf). </span>